Andover Town F.C.: Ground

-The club took over Andover F.C.'s Portway Stadium following a vote at Test Valley Borough Council in July 2013.
+The club took over Andover FC's Portway Stadium following a vote at Test Valley Borough Council in July 2013.
 The stadium had been built in 1989 at a cost of £850,000.
 A large stand with bench seating was built on one side of the pitch and slightly raise above it, with the other three sides left open.
 After being refurbished, the ground was reopened on 28 December 2013 for a match against Team Solent, with Andover winning 4–0 in front of a crowd of 161.